amankrsingh1812/OS-LAB/OS Lab 2/OS Lab 2 Report.md

 ---
 ### Syscall getProcInfo

-We added another an extra field `numcs` in the struct `proc` to keep track of the number of context switches of a process
+We added an extra field `numcs` in the struct `proc` to keep track of the number of context switches of a process

 ```C
 // proc.h
 int numcs;                                    // line 52
 ```
 We have initialized the `numcs` field of a process to 0 in the function `allocproc()`.
+This function is called while creating a process and hence, is called only once for a process.
 ```C
 // proc.c
 p->numcs = 0;                                 // line 95
 ```
 We have incremented the `numcs` field of a process everytime the scheduler schedules that process.
 ```C
 // proc.c
 p->numcs++;                                   // line 351
 ```
-Function `sys_getProcInfo(void)` was defined.
+Function `sys_getProcInfo(void)` was defined in file `sysproc.c` at line 112.
 It first gets the `pid` and `processInfo` struct pointer using `argint` and `arptr` resp.
 Then  calls the function `getProcInfo(pid, pi)` defined in `proc.c` and returns the value returned by it.
 ```C
 // sysproc.c
 int                                         // line 112